theblackbox/code-challenges/python.md

 Submission Instructions:
 ------------
-Once completed, please create a new repository called "BBAI Python Pattern Matching" under your personal github account.
+Once completed, please create a new repository called "Blackbox Python Pattern Matching" under your personal github account.
 Then email your interviewer a link to the new repo.